Brain Injury Christmas List

 Number Three on My Brain Injury Christmas List

 That we are never too busy for our brain injury friends.
-Never stop taking the time to be there for your friends and family that have suffered a traumatic brain injury.
+That we never stop taking the time to be there for your friends and family that have suffered a traumatic brain injury.
 They need you;

 Number Four on My Brain Injury Christmas List

-- That we never quit our fight against insurance bad guys, neurologists and those use of the term “malingerer” and last but not least;
+That we never quit our fight against insurance bad guys, neurologists and those who use of the term “malingerer” and last but not least;

 Number Five on My Brain Injury Christmas List

-- That we all make a caregiver feel how special and critical they are.
-Without the caregiver’s for those who have suffered from traumatic brain injury, their progress in recovery would be tremendously hampered.
+That we all make a caregiver feel how special and critical they are.
+Without the caregiver’s for those who have suffered from traumatic brain injury, progress in recovery for survivors would be tremendously hampered.